gpratte/texastoc-server-v5/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Branch 09-caching
+## Branch 10-miscellaneous

-Resurrect caching the season.
+Resurrect miscellaneous files.
+For example

+* configure logback and logging filter
+* configure jackson